mmcnabb/sam/README.md

 The emulator accepts binary input command files from the era, (possibly along with audio files for processing), and generates a 4-channel file of 32-bit floating point samples.

-As sample input file, gender.sam, is included.
+A sample input file, gender.sam, is included.

 http://en.wikipedia.org/wiki/Peter_Samson